This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 I couldn’t wait to use them.
 I liked that after using them my skin didn’t feel stripped or dried out like some hotel toiletries I’ve previously used.

-I felt like every aspect of the room was well thought out, utilised to it fully and I never felt like my luggage was in the way when I unpacked or returned from a day of sightseeing with 100 brochures.
+I felt like every aspect of the room was well thought out, utilised to it fully and I never felt like my luggage was in the way when I unpacked or returned from a day of sightseeing in Prague with 100 brochures.
 Other room amenities included air conditioning, free wifi and a in room safe.